TanguyLeLoch/blockchain-listener/README.md

 ## Seller

 -   sellerAddress : the address of the seller
--   contractAddress : the contract of the token sell
+-   contractAddress : the contract of the token sold

 # Condition to front run

 -   be profitable
--   the contract is whitelisted see condition below
+-   the contract is whitelisted (see condition below)

 # Condition to be white listed

--   no honeypot : at least 10 different seller
+-   no honeypot : at least 10 different sellers
 -   buy and sell fees are next to zero

 # Condition to be black listed